Chilinot/SurvivalGamesMultiverse/README.md

  - Description: Manages locations for the worlds.
  - Usage: /sglocation \<set/save/clear/\> \<main/arena\>
  - Example: To set a main location (starting point that players gets teleported to when they join) use this "/sglocation set main".
 Thats saves your location as one of the main startpoints for that world.
 The same goes for "/sglocation set arena" except that saves an arena locaiton.
- - permission: multisurvival.commands.sglocation
+ - Permission: multisurvival.commands.sglocation

 #####/sgactivate
  - Description: Activates the game for the given world.
  - Usage: /sgactivate \<worldname\>
- - permission: multisurvival.commands.sgactivate
+ - Permission: multisurvival.commands.sgactivate